 — Mark 10:10-12 NLT

-In a world which takes divorce lightly despite the carnage left in the lives of children, God reminds his people that he takes seriously the sin of divorce when it does not have a basis in your will.
-He views it as adultery—betrayal of the marriage covenant that was made with him.
-He hates it and doesn't want it to happen among his people.
+In a world which takes divorce lightly despite the carnage left in the lives of the ex-spouse and any children from the marriage, God reminds his people that he takes seriously the sin of divorce when it does not have a basis in his will.
+He views unscriptural divorce and remarriage as adultery — betrayal of the original marriage covenant that the husband and wife made with him and with each other.
+He hates divorce and doesn't want it to happen among his people.
 Why?
-Is it because he wants to limit or punish or harm them?
+Is it because he wants to limit or punish or harm his people?
 No!
-Is it because of the damage done to children and their faith?
-Can this be overcome?
-Yes.
-As far as it is possible with us, divorce must be prevented and Christian men and women must learn to make homes full of love, joy, and peace through the power of the Holy Spirit.
+Is it because of the damage done to the ex-spouse and any children and their faith?
+Yes!
+Can this problem of divorce be overcome?
+Yes, I do believe forgiveness and a new start is possible with grace.
+But as far as it is possible with us, divorce must be prevented.
+Even more, the reasons that can lead to divorce should be overcome.
+As Christian men and women, we must learn to make homes into relationships full of love, joy, and peace through the power of the Holy Spirit.

 Related Scripture Readings